sr-murthy/financial-services-register-api/docs/sources/getting-started.rst

 Getting Started
 ===============

-This is a `PyPI package <https://pypi.org/project/fs-register-api-client/>`_, and the source is on `GitHub <https://github.com/sr-murthy/fs-register-api-client>`_.
-The package is tested on Python 3.12 & 3.13 (on Linux, Windows and macOS), but should also install fine on earlier Python versions from Python 3.8 and upwards.
+This is a `PyPI package <https://pypi.org/project/financial-services-register-api/>`_, and the source is on `GitHub <https://github.com/sr-murthy/financial-services-register-api>`_.
+The package is tested on Python 3.12 & 3.13 (on Linux, Windows and macOS), but should also install and run fine on earlier Python versions from 3.10 onwards.

 .. _getting-started.installation: